 callbackUrl.
 The request body will contain full payment object in JSON format.

-This ensures that you get the payment status even when customer closed the browser window or lost internet connection.
+This ensures that you get the payment status even when a customer closes the browser window or loses internet connection.

 The request also contains a

 MONEI-Signature header.
-Verify this signature to confirm that received request is sent from MONEI.
+Verify this signature to confirm that the received request is sent from MONEI.

 To acknowledge receipt of the request, your endpoint must return a

 200 HTTP status code to MONEI.
 All other response codes, including